Third Response to a Mormon Transhumanist Response

 Vblogger: “The second coming of Jesus Christ is not mentioned in the Mormon Transhumanist affirmation, but it is a key doctrine related to resurrection.
 In direct contrast to traditional, gradual and evolutionary scientific progress, the second coming is consistently discussed in both scripture and latter-day revelation as a single, dramatic event … Since the second coming is a key moment of resurrection for many people, this is yet another area in which Mormon Doctrine is in opposition to the transhumanist emphasis on gradual scientific and technological progress.”

 Many members of the MTA and transhumanists generally (but not universally) anticipate a technological singularity within the current century, when dramatic change occurs in a short period of time.
 Moreover, these persons tend to associate the technological singularity with messianic and apocalyptic notions, quite similar to those associated with the return of Christ.
 Mormonism and transhumanism are remarkably complementary in their visions of the near future, rapidly advancing knowledge and power, a dramatic apocalyptic change, followed by a world of radically increased abundance and longevity.
 These complements are described at length in a document authored by members of the Mormon Transhumanist Association and published in Sunstone Magazine as “Transfiguration: Parallels and Complements between Mormonism and Transhumanism”.

 More to come in my response to Vblogger, who I thank again for the opportunity to exchange thoughts.

-[Thanks for reading!
-You might also like "Concluding Response to a Mormon Transhumanist Response".]
+If you like these thoughts, you might also like “Fourth Response to a Mormon Transhumanist Response.”